threadom/LibreERP/README.md

 ###### [Look into documents/developpement/first_module folder for more.](https://github.com/threadom/LibreERP/tree/main/documents/developpement/starter)

 ## What's new
+`Here will be stated the new and next features to be implemented.`
 * ### 2021
     * #### November
         * Create modular structure for laravel, one folder for all